longhorn/website/content/docs/1.1.0/volumes-and-nodes/disks-or-nodes-eviction.md

 weight: 5
 ---

 Longhorn supports auto eviction for evicting the replicas on the selected disabled disks or nodes to other suitable disks and nodes.
-Meanwhile keep the same level of high availability during this eviction period of time.
+Meanwhile the same level of high availability is maintained during this eviction period of time.

-> **Note:** This eviction feature can only be enabled when the selected disks or nodes are scheduling disabled.
-And during the eviction time, the selected disks or nodes can not be re-enabled for scheduling.
+> **Note:** This eviction feature can only be enabled when the selected disks or nodes have scheduling disabled.
+And during the eviction time, the selected disks or nodes cannot be re-enabled for scheduling.

 > **Note:** This eviction feature works for volumes that are `Attached` and `Detached`.
 If the volume is 'Detached', Longhorn will automatically attach it before the eviction and automatically detach it once eviction is done.

-By default, `Eviction Requested` for disks or nodes are `false`.
-And to keep the same level of high availability during the eviction, Longhorn only evict a replica per volume after the replica rebuild on this volume is success.
+By default, `Eviction Requested` for disks or nodes is `false`.
+And to keep the same level of high availability during the eviction, Longhorn only evicts a replica per volume after the replica rebuild for this volume is a success.

 ## Select disks or nodes for eviction